-- obj (dict) dictionary containing a single repertoire object. - missing (bool) provides warnings for missing optional fields. - (bool (nonairr) provides warning for non-AIRR fields that cannot be validated. - context (string) used by recursion to indicate place in object hierarchy airr.ValidationError - raised if object fails validation.
+- obj (dict) dictionary containing a single repertoire object. - missing (bool) provides warnings for missing optional fields. - (bool (nonairr) provides warning for non-AIRR fields that cannot be validated. - context (string) used by recursion to indicate place in object hierarchy - check\nullable (bool) check if data complies with the required fields as determined by the nullable flag.